oVirt/ovirt-site/source/develop/release-management/features/integration/heapplianceflow.md

 If you are going to test is using a virtual machine for the host creating a nested virtual machine for the engine VM, please:

 *   Enable nested virtualization on the external hypervisor
-*   Disable no-mac-spoof filter on the external hypervisor; if you are using oVirt as your external hypervisor, you can proceed following this instructions: <https://github.com/oVirt/vdsm/tree/master/vdsm_hooks/macspoof>
+*   Disable no-mac-spoof filter on the external hypervisor; if you are using oVirt as your external hypervisor

 ### Contingency Plan